Hundreds of design students across six continents race to solve the global water crisis

 Life.”
 Every other year, INDEX: awards the world’s largest design prize,

-for design—to discover it, discuss it, understand it, appreciate it, be
+AIGA, the professional association for design, is the premier place for design—to discover it, discuss it, understand it, appreciate it, be inspired by it.

 For further information, please contact:Kristen Titus/Martha McGill

 AIGA | the professional association for design

 Tel 212 807 1990 Fax 212 807 1799